IVCTool/TS_Designator/README.md

 ### Test case supplementary information

-- The IVCT requires the following FOM modules for executing the test cases: `RPR_FOM_v2.0_1516-2010.xml` and `HLAstandardMIM.xml`.
-The file location of these FOM modules must be set in the test case parameters.
+- The designator test suite requires the following FOM modules for the execution of the test cases: `RPR_FOM_v2.0_1516-2010.xml` and `HLAstandardMIM.xml`.
+These FOM modules must be uploaded to the IVCT and the file location of the FOM modules must be set in the test case parameters.
-- The test cases can handle any number of Designator object instances at the same time.
-At least one designator must be created by the SuT for the test cases to be able to test anything;
+- The designator test suite can handle any number of designator object instances at the same time.
+At least one designator object instance should be registered and updated by the SuT in order to perform a test.
+- The designator test suite disregards any discovered designator object instance for which there are no follow-up attributes value updates.
+So the registration and deletion of a designator object instance (without any attribute value updates) is equivalent to not creating the object instance at all.

 ## Test suite developmental information